department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/BDD-Usability-test-April2021/ResearchPlan.md

 Research questions
 ------------------

--   What usability issues and pain points exist in the Board Appeals prototype?
+-   What usability issues and pain points exist in the 526 form?

 -   Can users go through the form with ease and no blockers?